Detroit River Light: Construction and infrastructure

 The Detroit River Light replaced a Canadian lightship that had been posted in this channel location since 1875, guiding upbound vessels making a turn in the Detroit River.

 The United States Lighthouse Board completed the Detroit River Light in 1885 at a cost of $78,000.
 The light was first lit on August 20, 1885.

 The crib was transported to the site from Amherstburg, Ontario.
 It was built pre-fabricated 45 by 18 ft, sunk in 22 ft of water, filled with concrete and surrounded by a granite pier.
 The light station pier is shaped like a vessel.
 Its pointed end is directed toward the mouth of the river to break river-powered ice floes.
 Above the crib and pier, the 49 ft high cast iron boiler plate tower is 22 ft in diameter at its base and 18 ft at the top.
 There is an attached storage building and radio beacon.

 Challenges in construction

 Construction was eventful and problematic.
 When the crib settled, it was uneven, about 16 in off level.
 As winter was approaching and work set to stop, 550 short tons of stone were loaded onto the pier, "mostly on the high side."
 Upon the crews return the following spring, gravity and ice floes had made the granite pier level.

 Operational history

-Detroit River Light was constructed to be a manned lighthouse.
-Coast Guardsmen assigned to this close-but-eerily-isolated station used to refer to it as "The Rock."
+Detroit River Light was constructed to be a staffed lighthouse.
+Coast Guard personnel assigned to the station referred to it as "The Rock."
 The light is now automated.

 With Prohibition the light served as a rendezvous point for rum runners.
 The nearby city of Windsor was a noted point for the distillation of Canadian whiskey, much of which was exported to the U.S.